 What happens if you stretch for too long?

 Holding a stretch for too long can actually hurt you more than it helps!
 While you should feel a good pull when stretching, if it begins to hurt either while in the pose or coming out of it, you’ve held it for too long or pushed too far.
 This is a phenomenon known as overstretching.

 Overstretching is when you stretch your muscles and/or joints beyond their limits, which can cause them to become lax instead of toned and can create instability issues.
 Be mindful of your body when stretching and notice any subtle signs it might be telling you that you are pushing too far, such as your muscles beginning to shake.

 A great example of overstretching is when someone falls into the splits in the movies.
 While it might be overplayed in film for dramatic effect, your muscles will likely become painful to move around afterward.
 Your muscles had to extend beyond what they were capable of, which can cause tearing, stiffness, and other injuries.

 If you believe that you accidentally overstretched, there are a few things you can do to recover and prevent further injury.

 The first thing is to stop stretching immediately and rest.
-Hydrate and nourish your body with a variety of heathy foods, to regain energy and start the healing process.
-Ice any joint or muscle that feels swollen or inflamed and sleep as much as you can.
+Hydrate and nourish your body with a variety of healthy foods, to regain energy and start the healing process.
+Ice any joint or muscle that feels swollen or inflamed and sleeps as much as you can.
 Notice how it feels and see a trusted healthcare professional if it doesn’t get better or it gets worse.

 Why do your muscles shake?